My Role

 Interrupt users mid-flow with modals or forced interstitials to push Premium earlier.
 The hypothesis: earlier exposure would drive adoption.

-The risk: breaking trust by pitching before we understood their needs.
+UX Risk: Breaking trust by pitching before we understood their needs.

 Influencing Stakeholder Direction